karthiksundaram80/ML_AI_Module-5_Project/README.md

 The objective of this activity is to determine the acceptance of coupons by drivers using various features presented in the dataset.

-## The following are the transformations done on the variables
+## Data Cleaning: The following are the transformations done on the variables
 * Feature "Car" was dropped due to 99 % of its values being missing.
 * A few other features are missing less than 2 % of its value.
 For those missing values, the mode of those feature values was calculated and populated.
 * Feature "toCoupon_GEQ5min" contained only one value which was 1.
 Therefore the column was dropped